jstoobysmith/Superfloccinaucinihilipilification/README.md

 # Superﬂoccinaucinihilipiliﬁcation

 This is a code to generate semi-simple extensions of given Lie algebras & representation combinations.
 It was developed by:
-Andrew Gomes, Maximillian Ruhdorfer, and Joseph Tooby-Smith
+Andrew Gomes, Maximillian Ruhdorfer, and Joseph Tooby-Smith.

+If you use this code please cite:

+- A.Gomes, M.Ruhdorfer and J.Tooby-Smith, _Superfloccinaucinihilipilification: Semisimple unifications of any gauge theory_, [arXiv:2306.16439](https://arxiv.org/abs/2306.16439).

 ### Running the code.